petergregg/Content/Blog/Articles/Create a Performance Test with BlazeMeter And JMeter.md

     ![BlazeMeter Logo](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/JMeterOpenBlazeMeterJMeterScriptStep2.png)

+### Edit Thread Group properties
-3. In the **Test Plan**, select the **Thread Group**.
+1. In the **Test Plan**, select the **Thread Group**.
 This is where you enter the essential information required for the performance test.
 Enter the following values:

     ![BlazeMeter Logo](https://raw.githubusercontent.com/petergregg/Content/main/Blog/Images/JMeterBlazeMeterThreadGroup.png)